Sirgi/CandyFall/README.md

 # CandyFall
-Project for admission to the Hackathon 2021
+Project for the admission to the Hackathon 2021